 Children age 12 and older who are traveling with one or both parents (or legal guardians) are welcome on the tour.
 All tour participants pay the same price, regardless of age.
 Please note that the maximum room occupancy is three, so if two children are accompanying both parents, it will be necessary to reserve two rooms.

 Spaces will be limited on the tour so no reservation is confirmed until payment is received.

 Within a few business days of submitting your request for registration, you will receive an invoice in US dollars from Creation Ministries International–US (the tour organizer) for the full cost of the tour for you and any travel companions for which you registered.
 The link to pay the invoice will take you to PayPal, but you do not have to have a PayPal account to pay with a credit card.
 If you want to pay from your bank account, you will need to set up a PayPal account and link it to your bank account.
 You will pay in US dollars and PayPal will charge you in your own local currency based upon the exchange rate at that time, plus currency conversion fees.

-Please note that some parts of the tour, such as internal air travel, are booked and confirmed as soon as you have paid the deposit, and are non-refundable.
+Please note that some parts of the tour, such as internal air travel and cruise fares are booked and confirmed as soon as you have paid the deposit, and are non-refundable.
 For this reason, full refunds are not available.
 Creation Ministries International urges all participants to purchase travel insurance as it is not provided by us nor the tour company.
 (Note: many credit card companies offer travel insurance if you use their cards to book your trip.
 Check with your card provider).

 Note: Travel insurance is not included.
 Obtain your own coverage before departure.